 Aircraft carried: 7 Nakajima E8N or Nakajima E4N

 Battleship Yamato was sunk in the East China Sea on the way to Okinawa on 7 April 1945 as a series of suicidal attacks named Operation Kikusui.
 Most of the ten torpedo hits were centered on the port, and there were many other hit bombs.
 Yamato was sunk in two hours from the attack.
 2740 deaths and 269 survivors.

 I used Fujimi ‘s deck seal.
 The deck of wooden material is thick and may be worried by some people.
 In my case, I did not care much about installing a handrail.
-The process of assembling and painting becomes complicated by the process of affixing wooden deck on the way.
-Because my original experience of the plastic model is AFV, I do not like to parallel assembly and painting.
+The process of assembling and painting becomes complicated by the process of affixing wooden decks on the way.
+Because my original experience with the plastic model is AFV, I do not like parallel assembly and painting.

 I did not understand how to install the boat door and tried and error for a while.
 Perhaps it is like this?
 I cut the mold at the part where the photo-etched parts are to be attached and adjusted each part.

 I got lost in the order of assembly and eventually assembled from the bridge according to the instructions.
 The hull is large and the number of parts is small, so I thought it’s easy, the choice of the parts is difficult.
 Trial and error is also part of the enjoyment of model making.

 When I don’t have enough handrails on the way and interrupting the assembly, the rate of not resuming work is high.
 When I put my hand on another kit, unexpectedly, I need the energy to return this kit.
 Motivation comes out again, for a while looking at the bridge, main gun, and rear deck.